 Prerequisite: GEOS 307 or faculty permission.

 Geological principles and environmental impacts of exploring for and exploiting resources of petroleum, natural gas, oil shales, oil sands, coal, and coalbed-methane.
 Applications using geological data, potential sites for CO2 sequestration and environmental impact assessments are emphasized.
 This course involves the application of theory to new ideas, problems, and materials.
 3 hours lecture.
-Formerly GEOS 550.
 (020574)

 Prerequisites: GEOS 102, GEOS 203, GEOS 306.
 For majors in related sciences and technical fields, GEOS 102 only.

 Practical application of techniques to solve geological engineering and environmental problems.
 Techniques of surface investigations and remote sensing; borehole and surface geophysics; soil descriptions and properties; landslide mapping, mechanics and remediation, subsurface investigation of rock masses; mapping of discontinuities, establishing rock quality, tunneling techniques.
 Seismic studies; surface and trench mapping of faults, seismic risk analysis.
 Ground water monitoring, site assessment, techniques of hazardous waste cleanup, state and federal regulations on hazardous waste, siting of landfills.
 Students in this course apply these theories to new ideas.
 3 hours lecture.
-Formerly GEOS 570.
 (004116)

 Electives Requirement: